wonkes-manoa/wonkes-manoa.github.io/index.md

 ### Milestone 2: more functionality

-The goal of Milestone 2 was to create more functionalities that advance the user experience, such as editing a listing, reseting password, and most importantly, faster loading speed of pages.
+The goal of Milestone 2 was to create more functionalities that advance the user experience, such as editing a listing, reseting password, adding a like system, and most importantly, faster loading speed of pages.

 ![](images/project-milestone-2.png)